Authors, Writers, Publishers, and Book Readers

 Random stuff about me:

 My advice to anyone who wants to write a book but thinks they can’t, stop saying, “I can’t” and take a ‘creative writing course’ like I did back in 1983.
-Then read your book slowly and fix the typos and grammar.
+Then read your book out loud slowly and fix the typos and grammar.

 What makes you proud to be a writer from CA?
 Although I have been writing poetry and short stories since 1983, I never wrote a novel until I lived in Lodi, California.
 I would hate to think what would happen if I moved and couldn’t write again, lol!